carbon-language/carbon-lang/llvm/docs/LibFuzzer.rst

   }

-Note that this fuzz target does not depend on libFuzzer in any way ans so it is possible and even desirable to use it with other fuzzing engines e.g. AFL_ and/or Radamsa_.
+Note that this fuzz target does not depend on libFuzzer in any way and so it is possible and even desirable to use it with other fuzzing engines e.g. AFL_ and/or Radamsa_.

 Some important things to remember about fuzz targets: